Hard210207/The-Persona/README.md

 # The-Persona
 The Persona" is a narrative-driven social deduction game set in a noirs city.
 The player takes on the role of a night-shift taxi driver who picks up strange passengers.
 However, not everyone who enters the car is human.
 Some are ghosts, aliens, or monsters wearing a mask.
+The player must use conversation to deduce their true identity before the ride ends—or risk being their next meal.